 For Monique Deschaine, founder of Al Dente Pasta, passion for food is genetic.
 As a child she spent summers soaking up European culture and expanding her palate in her mother’s native France.
 It was there that she first experienced the complexity inherent in the simplest of foods, and it was those early food forays that laid the first foundations for the creation of Al Dente Pasta.

-Monique, always one to research and learn new things, has been fortunate to receive advice and mentorship from many.
+Monique has been fortunate to receive advice and mentorship from many.
 One of her most influential mentors was Marcella Hazan, an Italian cuisine master, who taught Monique everything she needed to know about making pasta.
 Hazan stressed the importance of rolling out the dough, just like an Italian grandmother, in order to achieve a “tender, but firm” homemade taste and texture.
-Despite the fact that sheeting the dough was a more expensive, labor-intensive way of making pasta (compared to extruded pastas) it was the only way to get the perfect result for which the Deschaines were looking.
+Despite the fact that sheeting the dough was a more expensive, labor-intensive way of making pasta (compared to extruded pastas) it was the only way to get the perfect pasta the Deschaines were looking for.